Thermal Management: Designing Aircraft Avionics Cooling Systems

 3D view of a multi-board system in Altium Designer

 Techniques for thermal management in avionics systems can be broken into board-level design and the design of cooling systems themselves.
 Both are important aspects of cooling system design and are intended to extend the usable lifetime of avionics systems.

 Keeping cooling systems compact and low weight requires mechanically strong materials with high thermal conductivity, both at the board level and cooling system level.
-Among the various systems for removing heat from a board during operation, liquid cooling and evaporative cooling systems use a heat pipe that connects to a compact heat exchanger are a favorite method for transporting heat away from a high temperature PCB or other electromechanical system.
-You’ll need to maximize heat flux away from a high temperature board, which requires optimizing the geometry of heat pipes in the cooling system.
+Among the various systems for removing heat from a board during operation, liquid cooling and evaporative cooling systems use a heat pipe that connects to a compact heat exchanger are a favorite method for transporting heat away from a high-temperature PCB or other electromechanical systems.
+You’ll need to maximize heat flux away from a high-temperature board, which requires optimizing the geometry of heat pipes in the cooling system.

 Important systems like electronic engine controls are normally mounted on or near the aircraft engine, which will reach a high temperature during operation.
 A heat pipe system will transport a fluid past the components and will absorb significant heat by taking advantage of an evaporative phase change.
 Vapor in the fluid will then condense in a heat exchanger as heat is removed through natural convection at the exterior of the system.

 Test fixture for PCB cooling and temperature tests in avionics systems.
 Source: Advanced Cooling Technologies